 Geography is a subject that complements most others studied at A-level.
 Those wishing to specialise in physical geography might consider the sciences, maths and physical education.
-Those whose interests are in human geography might consider business studies. economics. historv and politics.
-Geography can be studied as a single or joint honours degree or directly supports law. architecture. town planning. international studies, marine studies, etc.
+Those whose interests are in human geography might consider business studies, economics. history politics. and Geography can be studied as a single or joint honours degree or directly supports law, architecture, town planning, international studies, marine studies, etc.